bzidler/cosmiccheerleader/content/services.md

 This is a page about the services, which I offer.

-It carries a lot more detail than what I put on the homepage - I swear!
+It carries a lot more details than what I put on the homepage - I swear!

 You want to know what I can do for you?